ksu-cs-textbooks/cc210/content/13-inheritance/06-java/08-example/_index.md

 }
 ```

 That's all there is to it!
 At this point, we can check our code to confirm that the structure is correct.
-Use the assessment below to check your program's structure before continuing.

-{{% notice noiframe %}}

-This content is presented in the course directly through Codio.
-Any references to interactive portions are only relevant for that interface.
-This content is included here as reference only.

-{{% /notice %}}

 ## `Main` Class